 There are two parts of the human eye that are responsible for focusing, the cornea and the lens; ophthalmologic medicine has developed ways of modifying each with different kinds of refractive surgery.
-Portland area doctor Stanley Teplick performs LASIK, CK, and Epi-LASIK to treat corneal abnormalities.
+Portland area doctor Stanley Teplick performs LASIK and Epi-LASIK to treat corneal abnormalities.
 Refractive surgery options for patients who cannot undergo these procedures or who have other needs include refractive lensectomy and phakic IOLs.

 Refractive Lensectomy Surgery